| - Free E-Book - Continued -

 "Is it moral, ethical, legal?"

-Interestingly, if you announce that you've chosen an entirely
+Interestingly, if you mention that you've chosen an entirely

 so successful a "monopoly" they would be "up to THEIR ears" in